energietransitie/needforheat-generic-firmware/lib/presence_detection/README.md

 ## Credits
 See [Twomes measurment devices](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/README.md#credits).

-This work was inspired by the [monitor](https://github.com/andrewjfreyer/monito) framework for fraspberry Pi, by Andrew J Freyer.
+This work was inspired by the [monitor](https://github.com/andrewjfreyer/monito) framework which runs on Raspberry Pi, by Andrew J Freyer.